quran-center/quran-meta/README.md

 * *Juz*: A section of the Quran.
 There are 30 Juz in Quran of roughly equal length.
 * *Hizb*: Each Juz' is divided into two Hizb.
 Therefore, there are 60 Hizbs in the Quran.
-* *Rub-el-Hizb/Maqra*: Each Hizb is subdivided into four quarters called Maqraʼ, making eight quarters per Juz'.
+* *Rub-el-Hizb/Maqra*: Each Hizb is subdivided into four quarters called Maqra, making eight quarters per Juz.
 In Arabic, `rub` means 'one-fourth' or 'quarter', while `ḥizb` (plural aḥzāb) translates to 'a group'.
-There are 240 Maqraʼs in the Quran.
+There are 240 Maqras in the Quran.
 * *Manzil*: For the convenience of those who read the Quran in a week the text may be divided into seven portions.
 Each portion is called a Manzil.
 There are 7 Manzil in Quran.
-* *Page*: A section of the Quran that contains 15 lines (depends on the mushaf).
+* *Page*: A section of the Quran that contains 15 lines (Madina mushaf)(depends on the mushaf).
 * *Saajdah*: Special ayahs that require reader to prostrate.
 There are 15 of them in Quran.